-At this time, nobody can yet promise that this strategy works.
-In theory, the government could attempt to “claw back” some or all of the money you try to save.
-But many attorneys who have examined the legislative history of the 2017 tax reform law have determined the chances of the government imposing taxes retroactively is low.
+Nobody can promise that this strategy works.
+In theory, the government could attempt to “claw back” some or all of the tax money you try to save.
+That said, attorneys who have examined the legislative history of the 2017 tax reform law believe the chance of retroactive taxation is low.

 1. Practical Considerations Before Making a Big Gift